Up to 60% off sofas & mattresses — limited‑time deals.

 • 3) Pick the mechanism that matches your routine

-• 5) Don’t sacrifice sitting comfort
+• 5) Don’t ignore sitting comfort

 • 7) Plan for real-life upkeep